riyaBIT/Data-Analysis-RIYA/README.md

     pip install matplotlib

-## To make a website Inhave used Streamlit
+## To make a website I have used Streamlit

 ### Library used